aws-samples/aws-modern-application-workshop/module-4/README.md

 ```
 The response to the above will indicate that a new VPC link is being provisioned and is in `PENDING` state.
 Copy the indicated `id` for future use when we create our REST API in the next step.

-The response to the above will indicate that a new VPC link is being provisioned and is in `PENDING` state.
-Copy the indicated `id` for future use when we create our REST API in the next step.

 ```
 {
     "status": "PENDING",